1968 Penny Value: How Much Is a 1968 Lincoln Penny Worth?

 Plain

-The 1968 Lincoln penny was minted by three different facilities, namely Philadelphia, Denver, and San Francisco Mints.
-Indeed, the 1968 penny worth can be influenced by the place (and circumstances dependent on the place) and mint marks left on the obverse.
+As soon as the 1968 Lincoln penny was minted by three different facilities, namely Philadelphia, Denver, and San Francisco Mints, its worth can be influenced by the place (and circumstances dependent on the place) and the mint marks left on the obverse.
+Nonetheless, this is not the only factor that may affect the price of a coin from 1968.

 Briefly about Designations